exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 Define the `convert_to_short_log()` which takes this two parameters:

-1. Log level - The Log level of the log sent. ex: LogLevel.Error
+1. Log level - The Log level of the log sent. ex: `LogLevel.Error`.
-2. Log Message - The message of type str.
+2. Log Message - The message of type `str`.

 ```python
 convert_to_short_log(LogLevel.Error, "Stack overflow")